zio/zio-prelude/docs/zpure/index.md

 ## Working With Errors

-Since `ZIO` also has an error type the operators for working with errors are quite similar to the ones on `ZIO`.
+Since `ZPure` also has an error type the operators for working with errors are quite similar to the ones on `ZIO`.

 We can create a computation that fails with an error using the `fail` operator.